lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * _ML-KEM_: {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203-ipd]
 * _RSA-OAEP_: [RFC3560]
 * _X25519 / X448_: [RFC8410]
+* SHA3 is defined in SHA3: [FIPS 202].

+Note that OIDs are not required for the KDF and hash functions do not need OIDs since they are used inline and are not referenced by any AlgorithIDs.

 EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and inter-operable algorithms, so maybe this is extraneous detail to include?